2022 Quick Start Grant Recipients

 Location:

-Zip codes surrounding the Aggie Square area, in conjunction with University of California, Davis newly planned university campus development expansion.
+Zip codes surrounding the Aggie Square area, in conjunction with the University of California at Davis's newly planned university campus development expansion.